intel/ros_intel_movidius_ncs/README.md

 ## 8 Known Issues
 * Only absolute path of image file supported in image inference demo
-* Only test on Realsense ZR300 camera and Microsoft HD-300 USB camera
+* Only test on RealSense ZR300 camera, RealSense D400 series camera and Microsoft HD-300 USB camera
 * Current v0.3.0 supporting NCSDK v1.07.06 is on master branch. devel branch is the development branch for the next release.

 ## 9 TODO